 Average Daily Spend for 11 nights – $96.13 NZD ($191.37 under budget per day)

-If anyone might be interested in house/pet sitting and would like to sign up to TrustedHousesitters.com (this is the site we use), then please feel free to use our referral code, RAF145453 at checkout or click this link to get 25% off your membership.
+If anyone might be interested in house/pet sitting and would like to sign up to TrustedHousesitters.com (this is the site we use), then please feel free to use our referral code, RAF145453 at checkout or click this link to get 25% off your first years membership.